Mahama can only claim ‘sainthood’ if he comes clean on the shameful Airbus scandal

 In practice, therefore, it should not take superior powers of the mind or a professorial in rocket science to arrive at the identity of the said government official one, mentioned in the shameful Airbus corruption scandal.

-What, appeared much more bizarre though, was that the offending organisation, the Airbus, somehow admitted under oath paying huge bribes to the representatives of the countries involved, and consequently fined a humongous penalty in excess of £3 billion.
+What appeared much more bizarre though, was that the offending organization, Airbus, somehow admitted under oath paying huge bribes to the representatives of the countries involved, and consequently fined a humongous penalty in excess of £3 billion.

-Interestingly, however, the main culprit, who was a top government official one, cited in the report, was, and still is, a prominent member of the opposition NDC.
+Interestingly, however, the main culprit, who was a top government official, cited in the report, was and still is, a prominent member of the opposition NDC.
 So, the political gimmicks and the seeming denials by the vociferous NDC faithful were nothing out of the ordinary, so to speak.

-In fact, the NDC loyalists argument that the Airbus payment was a commission and not bribe was out of order.
+In fact, the NDC loyalist's argument that the Airbus payment was a commission and not a bribe was out of order.

 If, indeed, the payment to the Ghanaian representatives was a mere commission, how then would the Airbus agree to pay a staggering penalty in excess of £3 billion?

-The opposition NDC vociferous communicators should stop throwing dust into our eyes: the Airbus indeed paid massive bribes to the selected countries including Ghana in order to gain trading advantage over its competitors.
+The opposition NDC vociferous communicators should stop throwing dust into our eyes: Airbus indeed paid massive bribes to the selected countries including Ghana in order to gain a trading advantage over its competitors.

-As it stands, the top government official one has an opportunity to answer the bribery and corruption charges being levelled against him by the United Kingdom Serious Fraud Office.
+As it stands, the top government official has an opportunity to answer the bribery and corruption charges being leveled against him by the United Kingdom Serious Fraud Office.

 The all-important question every discerning Ghanaian should be asking is: will the day come when “Ghana’s political criminals” find they have nowhere to hide?